python/cpython/Doc/howto/pyporting.rst

 When you run your application's test suite, run it using the ``-3`` flag passed to Python.
-This will cause various warnings to be raised during execution about things that 2to3 cannot handle automatically (e.g., modules that have been removed).
+This will cause various warnings to be raised during execution about things that are semantic changes between Python 2 and 3.
 Try to eliminate those warnings to make your code even more portable to Python 3.

 Alternative Approaches